Thepnathi/Image-classification-using-PyTorch-and-CNNs/README.md

 How to run the different steps of the CNN model (and the time it takes).
 Paste the python commands into console/terminal.

+Note: we include the console output of each stage in the stdout directory.

 ### Step 1 - Train the network

 * Train the CNN model using 350 images of 5 classes